KW Institute for Contemporary Art

 The project brings together an international team of researchers from Senegal, Cameroon, South Africa, Germany, and Great Britain who work in close dialogue with artists, museum professionals, students, and various stakeholders on both continents.
 At the five partner institutions, postdoctoral researchers conduct individual research, while contributing, to the overarching common endeavor: the creation of two complementary, site-specific research exhibitions held simultaneously in Oxford and Dakar during the 2024 Dak’art Biennale.
 Throughout the duration of the project, a number of collective meetings are organized, unfolding the research over time.
 This session within the framework of the 12th Berlin Biennale is one of them.

-Organized by: Prof. Dr. Bénédicte Savoy (Head of Project) and Dr. Lotte Arndt, Technische Universität Berlin; Prof. Dr. Ciraj Rassool and Dr. Sophie Schasiepen, University of the Western Cape; Prof. Dr. Albert Gouaffo and Dr. Lucie Mbogni, Université de Dschang; Dr. El Hadj Malick Ndiaye and Dr. Rossila Goussanou, Institut Fondamental d’Afrique Noire (IFAN), Théodore Monod African Art Museum, Université Cheikh Anta Diop de Dakar; Prof. Dr. Dan Hicks and Dr. Lennon Mishi, University of Oxford, Pitt Rivers Museum; Dr. Marian Nur Goni, Université Paris VIII.
-In exchange with: La Villa Hermosa (Ayoh Kré Duchâtelet, Lionel Maes).
+Organized by: Prof. Dr. Bénédicte Savoy (Head of Project) and Dr. Lotte Arndt, Technische Universität Berlin; Prof. Dr. Ciraj Rassool and Dr. Sophie Schasiepen, University of the Western Cape; Prof. Dr. Albert Gouaffo and Dr. Lucie Mbogni, Université de Dschang; Dr. El Hadj Malick Ndiaye and Dr. Rossila Goussanou, Institut Fondamental d’Afrique Noire (IFAN), Théodore Monod African Art Museum, Université Cheikh Anta Diop de Dakar; Prof. Dr. Dan Hicks and Dr. Lennon Mishi, University of Oxford, Pitt Rivers Museum; Dr. Marian Nur Goni, Université Paris VIII; La Villa Hermosa (Ayoh Kré Duchâtelet, Lionel Maes)

-This conference is part of the discursive program of the 12th Berlin Biennale.
+This presentation is part of the discursive program of the 12th Berlin Biennale.
 Taking the restitution debate as a starting point, it explores how colonialism and imperialism continue to operate in the present.